patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/_pages/project-page.md

 In this project, our approach was **pose estimation for feature extraction, modelled with RNN, LSTM, and Transformer models**.

-## **Recommended Reads:**
+## **Recommended Reads**

-- For a comprehensive and up-to-date resource covering the field of SLP research and the dataset landscape, see [research.sign.mt](https://research.sign.mt/)
+For a comprehensive and up-to-date resource covering the field of SLP research and the dataset landscape, see [research.sign.mt](https://research.sign.mt/)

-- For a recent paper from covering the current state of the art in SLP, data availability, and the challenges of the field, see [A review of deep learning-based approaches to sign language processing - 2024](https://www.tandfonline.com/doi/full/10.1080/01691864.2024.2442721)
+For a recent paper from covering the current state of the art in SLP, data availability, and the challenges of the field, see [A review of deep learning-based approaches to sign language processing - 2024](https://www.tandfonline.com/doi/full/10.1080/01691864.2024.2442721)

 # **Project Summary**